Especially in the dead of winter, having a boiler built into one’s home is just the thing to keep the living space and everyone in it warm.

 The 30kW, in particular, is something we would recommend for family homes or middle-sized properties that demand more hot water and spatial heating capacity than, say, a studio flat or a single-bedroom home.

 Unlike Worcester Bosch’s Greenstar I, the 4000 30kW combi boiler was designed to be much quieter than more conventional boiler setups – something that’s particularly welcome in family homes as it ensures that everyone gets to sleep without hearing the odd clank or chug of boiler mechanisms.
+If you are looking for a new boiler, there are plenty of providers who can offer a combi boiler and boiler installation for you.

 It’s also conveniently sized with its dimensions set at 710cm x 400cm x310cm and easily removable side panels ensure that homeowners can easily access the control panel for maintenance.